-Source: Virginia Employment Commission, 2015
+SOURCE: Virginia Employment Commission, 2003.

-The Virginia Employment Commission projects a slightly declining population for Wise County through 2040 and a similar trend for the LENOWISCO region, although a slight increase in the region's population is projected for 2040.
-With the ongoing shift in the regional economy away from mining and manufacturing, and the subsequent loss of jobs, population is projected to decrease overall.
+The Virginia Employment Commission projects a slightly declining population for Wise County and the region through 2030.
+With the ongoing shift in the regional economy away from mining and the subsequent loss of jobs, population is projected to decrease.